📋 Article Contents

 🤖 Automatic channel selection

-👎 Disadvantages: Sometimes it doesn't choose the best channel.
+- Sometimes it doesn't choose the most optimal channel

 ❓ Frequently Asked Questions